2017-2021 Call for Proposals - CLOSED

 - E-Cubed will not fund program design or implementation, and will not substitute any funding that should be available as part of existing programmatic funding.

-In partnership with Dubai Cares, INEE coordinates a rigorous review process of submitted proposals:
+In partnership with Dubai Cares, INEE coordinated a rigorous review process of submitted proposals:

-- Each proposal is reviewed to ensure that it follows E-Cubed criteria and eligibility requirements including whether the proposal is clearly focused on education, linked to an emergency context, and demonstrates that requested funds will not replace programmatic funding that should otherwise be available.
-Proposals that meet these requirements are then shared with an independent advisory panel of EiE experts representing policy, academia, field and practitioner perspectives. *Please see E-Cubed Assessment Criteria for more information.
+- Each proposal was reviewed to ensure that it followed E-Cubed criteria and eligibility requirements including whether the proposal was clearly focused on education, linked to an emergency context, and demonstrated that requested funds would not replace programmatic funding that should otherwise be available.
+Proposals that meet these requirements were then shared with an independent advisory panel of EiE experts representing policy, academia, field, and practitioner perspectives. *Please see E-Cubed Assessment Criteria for more information.

-- Each proposal is reviewed by at least two panelists in an anonymous process.
-Panelists score proposals based on E-Cubed criteria for funding and provide feedback on aspects of each proposal including research relevance & rationale, research design & methodology, research approach, and research outcomes.
+- Each proposal was reviewed by at least two panelists in an anonymous process.
+Panelists scored proposals based on E-Cubed criteria for funding and provided feedback on aspects of each proposal including research relevance & rationale, research design & methodology, research approach, and research outcomes.

-- Based on the advisory panel's scoring and feedback, proposals are ranked.
-In cases where there are major score discrepancies of a single proposal, an additional panelist moderates the scores.
+- Based on the advisory panel's scoring and feedback, proposals were ranked.
+In cases where there were major score discrepancies of a single proposal, an additional panelist moderated the scores.

-- From this process, 10-12 proposals are shortlisted for funding.
+- From this process, 10-12 proposals were shortlisted for funding.

-- INEE shares with Dubai Cares a complete proposal ranking along with the shortlisted proposals.
+- INEE shared with Dubai Cares a complete proposal ranking along with the shortlisted proposals.

-- Once projects are funded, it takes on average 3-6 months for projects to be launched.
+- Dubai Cares selected projects for funding and managed all post-award processes.
+Once projects were funded, it took on average 3-6 months for projects to be launched.